amethyst/amethyst/book/src/concepts/entity_and_component.md

 ## Declaring a component and creating an Archetype

-To declare a component, you just declare the relevant underlying data.
+To declare a component, you declare the relevant underlying data.
 Legion ECS will create archetypes that correspond to the different combinations of this data.:

 ```rust
 # use amethyst::{